 Leaving them hanging works because readers approach it with double expectations:

 - But they expect to have the drama ultimately resolved.
 We can leave them hanging only for a limited time.

 Quickly cut from one scene to the next, changing point of view.
-The movement, itself, is what makes this work.
+The movement itself is what makes this create suspense.
 It doesn’t allow the reader to relax and become immersed in the extended playing out of the scene.

 Transitions are devices to move the reader across time or place from one scene to another.
 Used properly, they can lengthen tension and apprehension.

-Pacing a story correctly involves writing rises and falls in action and suspense that build to a climax in a satisfying way.
+Pacing a story involves writing rises and falls in action and building suspense that leads to a climax in a satisfying way.
 Keys from Mr. Noble: